George Sully: Career

-Sully started his career as an artist and music producer, then as a DJ.
-He was inspired to become a fashion designer from Sean Combs's transition from musician to fashion.
-He created Limb Apparel which featured urban streetwear and moved to Toronto in his 20s to pursue a fashion career.
+Sully started his career as an artist and music producer.
+Later transitioned from music to fashion.
+He created Limb Apparel which featured streetwear and moved to Toronto in his 20s to pursue a fashion career.

 Sully launched Sully Wong, with Henry Wong.
 The two founders divided the labour with Sully focused on the graphics and marketing of the products.
 In 2013, Sully Wong premiered a line of desert boot runners with designer Karim Rashid at the Magic Trade Show in Las Vegas.
 Sully stated that this collaboration exposed their designs to a celebrities and an international audience.
 One of these designs was inducted into the Bata Shoe Museum's permanent collection.
 Sully Wong partnered with student mentees at Central Toronto Academy in 2016 to create The Wolf Sneaker as part of the "6ixess" clothing line.
 The Winter Kicks shoe, another piece in the collection that Sully co-designed with students, was inducted into the Bata Shoe Museum in 2019.

 In 2018, Sully launched House of Hayla with Hayla Amini featuring monochromatic stiletto shoes inspired by Pantone Colour Institute hues.
 The heels are vegan and approved by PETA.
-Sully also founded Shoenado, a boutique design agency specializing in private label footwear marketing, design and production.
-Shoeonado created the costume boots for the Starfleet uniform in Star Trek: Discovery.
+He is also the maker of the Starfleet uniform boot in Star Trek: Discovery.

-In 2020, Sully launched Sully & Son Company and collaborated with LG Electronics Canada to create the TECHPAC backpack.In 2020, Sully was awarded the Fashion International Group Visionary Award.
+In 2020, Sully launched Sully & Son Company a premium travel and accessories brand.
+His first collaboration was with LG Electronics Canada to create a custom backpack in celebration of their VELVET LG smart phone launch.
+In 2020, Sully was awarded the Fashion International Group Visionary Award.

 In 2021, TD Bank launched its annual TD Thanks campaign, recognizing and rewarding George Sully with personalized thank you gifts in support of his community initiative efforts in creating Black Designers of Canada.
 Later in the year, George Sully starred in CRAVE Network Documentary style feature called Creative Soles, where he and his colleagues were given the task to create a custom sneaker for television host Tyrone Edwards.

 In 2022 George was awarded with honorary degree credentials by George Brown College, an Honorary Bachelor degree in Brand Design.